 Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec

-Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec depicts the artist’s favorite subject from the theatre, Marcelle Lender, the red-headed actress.
-Toulouse-Lautrec first encountered her when he began to attend the theatre regularly, in 1893.
+Marcelle Lender Dancing the Bolero in “Chilpéric” by Henri de Toulouse-Lautrec depicts the artist’s favorite subject from the theater, Marcelle Lender, the red-headed actress.
+Toulouse-Lautrec first encountered her when he began to attend the theater regularly, in 1893.
 His infatuation with her peak when she starred in the revival of Hervé’s “Chilpéric.”
 Toulouse-Lautrec visited this operetta over twenty times, arriving just in time to see Lender dance the bolero in the second act.
 This painting shows Lender performing a bolero from the operetta.

 Toulouse-Lautrec sketched and studied the actress producing six lithographs inspired by Lender’s appearance in Chilpéric and two paintings.
 However, his admiration was not reciprocated; she is said to have remarked.

 He is very fond of me …., but as for the portrait, you can have it!”

 Henri de Toulouse-Lautrec was passionate about the Paris Theater, dance halls, and cabarets.
 He was also a prolific contributor, designing posters, theater programs, scenery, and costumes for several theaters and stage productions.
 Although he was drawn to the performance drama and spectacle, it was the performers who fascinated him.

 Chilpéric was a 19th-century French operetta with libretto and music by Hervé, first produced in Paris in 1868.
 It was a burlesque of the medieval King Chilpéric I and starred Hervé in the title role.
 It was during a successful revival of the operetta in Paris in 1895, that was the background for this painting.